-Iolite’s strong pleochroism makes the gem tricky to cut for best color.
+Iolite’s strong pleochroism makes the gem tricky to cut for best colour.
 This in turn continues to pose challenges to producers and buyers interested in promoting the attractive yet problematic gem to retailers as an affordable blue-gem alternative.

 Iolites are usually cut as faceted gems, but they are also frequently cut into cabochons.